Grislow/KnowledgeBase/resources/glossary.md

 A [network architecture](#network-architecture) in which [clients](#client) communicate with a central [server](#server) in order to consume resources and make use of services.
 A client sends __requests__ to the server, the server performs tasks in order to meet these requests and finally sends back an appropriate __response__.

 For example a browser could be a client.
 You type in a url and hit enter.
 This sends an http request to a web server.
 The web server then fetches the requested files and sends them back to the browser in an http response.

+## Client Side Storage
+Storing data on a users device.

+This can be achieved through various means.
+Some of the most popular options are:
+* __Cookies__ - stores a small amount of data(up to 5KB) that is exchanged between client and server.
+An expiration duration can be set on a cookie.
+Cookies can be set(httpOnly flah) to only be accessible server-side.
+* __Local Storage__ - data is cached on client side and persists until it is manually (cache clear) or programatically(client-side scripting) removed.
+Maximum data size is greater than in session storage.
+Local storage can only be accessed client-side.
+* __Session Storage__ - data is cached on the client side only while a given context is active(browser tab is open).
+Maximum data size is greater than a cookie(over 5MB).
+Session storage can only be accessed client-side.

 ## Closure
 A function that has its own lexical environment.